Creating runs via the API

 To create a run, you need to provide two key inputs:

-- A message describing the task for the run (e.g., “What does our inventory look like?“)
+- An initial prompt describing the task for the run (e.g., “What does our inventory look like?“)

 - The schema for the expected result